 This podcast with criminologist Barry Latzer focuses on the surprising findings in his latest book, The Rise and Fall of Violent Crime in America.
 Latzer discusses the violent crime wave that began in the mid 1960's and how its sharp fall in the mid 90s has recast urban life in America.
-However, Latzer urges humility in understanding the rise and fall of violent crime, pointing to an array of social, economic, and demographic factors as likely reasons for the good news about the downturn in violent crime in recent decades.
-While not dismissing recent calls for sentencing reform and a relaxation of…
+However, Latzer urges humility in understanding the rise and fall of violent crime, pointing to an array of social, economic, and demographic factors as likely reasons for the good news about the downturn in violent crime in the last two decades.
+While not dismissing recent calls for sentencing reform and a…

 The central concern of Radley Balko’s new book is what he calls “the militarization of America’s police forces.”
 The main symptoms of this disease are specialized SWAT teams that were formed to deal with violent emergencies but which now frequently turn “no knock” home invasions in pursuit of drug offenders and evidence into violent and frequently injurious confrontations.
 The blame for this overkill is shared in Balko’s account by (1) drug warriors creating legislative licenses for no-knock entry, (2) the SWAT team innovation of Daryl Gates in Los Angeles that is now a status symbol in police departments nationwide, (3) the permissive trust of constitutional courts in the motives and veracity of the cops, and (4) public willingness to tolerate excessive force as a law enforcement style against criminals.
 All of this is encouraged as well by federal programs to share military equipment and provide financial incentives for drug policing.